 Farming is one of the most fundamental and necessary of all services, and eating is one of the most fundamental and necessary of all human rights.

 Good Food for Hudson brings farm fresh organic vegetables to local families on a free and sliding scale basis.
-The produce is grown with love and care by Lineage Farm using sustainable and regenerative practices and is distributed weekly from July through September.
-Access to affordable, fresh produce is a long standing issue in Hudson - together we can address the disconnect between the bounty grown in Columbia County, and the critical issue of fresh, affordable food access for low income families
+The produce is grown with love and care by Lineage Farm using sustainable and regenerative practices and is distributed weekly from July through September during the harvest season.
+Access to affordable, fresh produce is a long standing issue in Hudson - together we can address the disconnect between the bounty grown in Columbia County, and the critical issue of fresh, affordable food access for low income families.

 Follow Us ON INSTAGRAM